Esri/arcgis-runtime-samples-android/java/edit-and-sync-features/README.md

 # Edit and sync features
-This sample demonstrates how to synchronize offline edits with a feature service.
+Synchronize offline edits with a feature service.

 ![Edit and sync features App](edit-and-sync-features.png)